 a.
 If a member of the Washington College Community has reason to believe a student is missing, they should contact the Department of Public Safety immediately.

 b.
 Whether or not a student resides on campus, efforts will be made to locate the student to determine his or her location and well-being.
-These efforts may be aided by collaboration local law enforcement.
+These efforts may be aided by collaboration with local law enforcement.

 a.
 For purposes of this policy, a student may be considered a “missing student” if the student’s absence is contrary to his/her usual pattern of behavior and unusual circumstances may have caused the absence.
-Such circumstances could include, but are not be limited to:
+Such circumstances could include, but are not limited to: